What does this cost?

 What do I need to bring?

 Whatever you want!
 Open Streets are places for casual hangs, neighborhood exploration, and people-powered transportation.
 You can claim space on the street for your own personal parklet and spend the whole day there, or you can saddle up on a bike and ride on car-free streets.
-Don't forget to take care of yourself, especially under the summer sun: be sure to bring water and sunscreen!
-Click the interactive map on our “What to Do” page for water refill stations and restroom locations.
+Don't forget to take care of yourself, especially for events under the summer sun: be sure to bring water and sunscreen!

 My business is on the Open Street.
 Can I stay open?